Skip to main content

 Mileage provisions must specify the annual mileage allowance and the per-mile charge for excess mileage, which typically ranges from $0.15 to $0.30 per mile in consumer leases.
 The agreement should state how mileage is measured (odometer reading at return versus annualized prorations) and whether unused mileage credits carry forward.

-Insurance requirements must specify minimum coverage levels for liability, collision, comprehensive, and uninsured/underinsured motorist coverage.
+Insurance requirements must specify minimum coverage levels for liability, collision, complete, and uninsured/underinsured motorist coverage.
 The lessor should be named as an additional insured and loss payee on the policy.
 The agreement should require the lessee to provide proof of insurance before taking possession and maintain continuous coverage throughout the lease term, with the consequence of lease termination for a lapse in coverage.

 Maintenance and repair allocation should specify whether the lessee is responsible for routine maintenance (oil changes, tire rotation, brake inspection) and who bears the cost of mechanical failure, wear items, and warranty-covered repairs.
 The agreement should require the lessee to follow the manufacturer's recommended maintenance schedule and document all service performed.